A Major Mural Conservation Project 1996-2005:

 Preservation of the Emerson Burkhart Mural Music – 1,000 High School Students Participate in the Project

-Only visible for four years, 1934-1938, the controversial mural was not visible again until sixty-years later when approximately 1,000 art students at the Metropolitan Education Center (an arts impact Columbus Public School) completed six years of work in removing nearly 1,000 square feet of soluble calcimine paint from the surface in their spare time.
+Only visible for four years, 1934-1938, the controversial mural by artist Emerson Burkhart was not visible again until sixty-years later when approximately 1,000 art students at the Metropolitan Education Center (an arts impact Columbus Public School) completed six years of work in removing nearly 1,000 square feet of soluble calcimine paint from the surface in their spare time.
 All the student work was under the instruction of, and supervision by, professional art conservators.
-The mural was re-installed in the Greater Columbus Convention Center.
+The Burkhart mural MUSIC was re-installed in the Greater Columbus Convention Center.
 A grand celebration of this event, on the evening of March 22, 2005, highlighted the success of the cooperative project between professionals and students and the multi-disciplinary educational benefits a study of art can have in a public school environment.
 Several years after the “whitewash,” Newsweek (September 6, 1943) reported a latent indignation growing over the destructive act among the art-loving local public and a national interest then ensued through editorials and reader letters published in Art Digest and Art News.

-The conservation of Music, a task of enormous scale, was only made possible through the dedication and hard work of many – especially the students, faculty, and administration of Ft.
+Restoring the mural Music, a task of enormous scale, was only made possible through the dedication and hard work of many – especially the students, faculty, and administration of Ft.
 Hayes Metropolitan Education Center.
 Approximately 1,000 students worked over a six-year period to remove the layers of overpaint and restore the painted surface of the mural.
 As these high-school age students uncovered the hidden mural, they were the first to see the mural after the last high school students saw it before its covering in 1938.
 Following overpaint removal, the students were educated in the techniques and ethics of inpainting and carried out most of the inpainting on individual canvas sections at a time set-up in their school.
 The students were trained and supervised by professional conservators from McKay Lodge Fine Arts Conservation Laboratory, Inc. in Oberlin, Ohio.
 The work of the students was valued at over $185,000.